johnroper100/Tonalite/docs/fixtures/parameters/effects/README.md

 # Fixture Effects

-Tonalite supports a number of fixture effects.
-Each of these fixture effects fall into a specific category based on what parameter(s) of a fixture they control.
-These cateogories are:
+Tonalite supports several fixture effects.
+Each of these fixture effects falls into a specific category based on what parameter(s) of a fixture they control.
+These categories are:

 - Color
 - Intensity